 Regardless of location, all DEA agents receive an additional 25% on top of their starting rate of $36k for the “Law Enforcement Availability Pay”.
 Once you’ve completed four years of work as an agent, your base salary may increase.
 The DEA outlines their salary plan here.

-Find out how you can be part of the DEA’s mission to keep drugs off the streets!
-Contact the schools in our directory to find out more!
+Find out how you can study to become a DEA agent and be part of their mission to keep drugs off the streets.
+Contact the schools in our directory to find out more.